 Come puffin-spotting in Orkney

-Find out where you can see Orkney's puffins around the islands.
+Find out where you can see Orkney's puffins.

 Orkney is home to orcas, otters, and sea eagles, highlighting just how special our nature and wildlife attractions are.

-However, the focus now returns to an old favourite as we welcome back our puffin population.
-These colourful clowns of the cliffs are beginning to chatter away at various locations across Orkney, with many arriving back from their long winter at sea at the end of April.
+However, during spring the focus returns to an old favourite as we welcome back our puffin population.
+These colourful clowns of the cliffs begin to chatter away at various locations across Orkney at the end of April after their long winter at sea.

 Puffins are known as ‘tammie norries’ in Orkney and actually spend most of their lives at sea.
 They return to their breeding colonies around April and May where they lay only a single egg.
-They then begin to leave their cliffside burrows in August.
+Summer evenings in June and July can often be the best time to see the birds before they begin to leave their cliffside burrows in August.

 So, if you want to catch a glimpse of these little characters, you’ll have to be quick.
 Here are some of the best places to see puffins in Orkney.